“Is My Training Clean?” check list

 Can they recognise the cues for different delivery patterns?

-The difference between take from hand and follow hand when luring.
+Is the dog familiar with the difference between take from hand and follow hand when luring?

 Is it motivating?